Skip to content

 Nearby Mansions

-You prefer mansion or little manors, then take in consideration the adjacent American Swedish Institute, the Van Dusen, the Semple Mansion, the Gale Mansion.
-Nevertheless pay attention, those are also wedding venue, so it might be an event taking place there!
+You prefer mansions or little manors, then take into consideration the adjacent American Swedish Institute, the Van Dusen, the Semple Mansion, the Gale Mansion.
+Nevertheless pay attention, those are also wedding venues, so there might be an event taking place there!

 james j hill center